mmw-frontend/frontend_test/README.md

 We want you to impress!

 ## Submission
 Once you're happy with your test, please commit all your work into your own github repository and add **mmw-frontend** as a contributor to your repo.
 There must be clear instructions on how to initialise your web application if you have not used NuxtJS.
+Please make sure to keep your repo private.

 Good luck and we look forward to seeing your product enquiry web application!